-Setting up a conservatorship is an essential part of California estate planning.
-In a conservatorship, an appointed individual or organization oversees the personal care or financial matters of another individual who is incapacitated.
+In a conservatorship, an appointed individual or organization oversees the personal care or financial matters of another individual who lacks the capacity to manage these affairs for himself/herself.
 If a family member or close friend is suffering from a serious mental or physical illness or declining mentally or physically, a conservatorship may be a good idea.
-Conservatorships can be temporary or last for a long period of time.
-The person who is incapacitated is the conservatee.
-The person who takes care of the incapacitated person is the conservator.
+The person who is lacks capacity is called a conservatee.
+The person who takes care of the incapacitated person is called the conservator.
 Conservators can be a friend, family member, or a professional conservator.

-Limited Probate Conservatorships apply to individuals who are unable to care for themselves due to a developmental disability.
-Limited Probate Conservatorships are unique because they allow the developmentally disabled person to live as independently as possible.
-The decision making authority of the conservator is limited based on the capabilities of the disabled individual.
+Limited Probate Conservatorships apply to individuals who are only able to care for themselves with limited capacity.
+Limited Probate Conservatorships are unique because they allow the conservatee to live as independently as possible.
+The decision-making authority of the conservator is limited based on the capabilities of the conservatee.

 The person who is proposing the conservatorship must file a petition with the court in order to initiate the matter.
-Once the petitioner files the petition, the clerk of the probate court will set a date for the hearing.
+Once the petitioner files the petition, the clerk of the Probate Court will set a date for the hearing.
 The hearing is typically 45 days from the date of the filing of the petition.
-After the hearing, a judge will determine whether or not to grant the conservatorship.
+There are specific provisions in the Probate Code requiring that specific individuals be provided with notice of proceeding and conservatorship hearing.
+After the hearing, a judge will determine whether to grant the conservatorship.

 An adult becomes incapacitated when he or she cannot communicate his or her decisions.
 An incapacitated adult cannot properly make decisions or care for him or herself mentally or physically.
-A judge must declare an individual legally incapacitated before he or she can establish a conservatorship.
+Evidence, such as physical examinations of the proposed conservatee, must be presented in order for a judge to establish a conservatorship.

-Acting as a conservator is a big responsibility and that one should not undertake lightly.
-The duties of a conservatory depends on the type of conservatorship.
+Acting as a conservator is a legal responsibility that one should not undertake lightly.
+The duties of a conservator depend on the type of conservatorship.
 Conservators have a duty to make decisions in the best interest of the conservatee.
 Some of the duties of a conservator on behalf of a conservatee include the following:

 - Making arrangements for the care and protection of the conservatee